We use a wide range of techniques to study the structure and function of protein complexes.

 Haidai obtained their PhD from Institut Pasteur where he received training as a structural biologist.
 His doctoral research mainly focused on the structure and function of pentameric ligand-gated ion channels.
 Within the Taylor group, Haidai has worked on bacterial flagella, with a particular emphasis on the flagellar stator unit.
 He has also studied the structure and function of novel bacterial anti-phage defence systems using diverse biotechnology techniques.

 Claudia did their bachelors from the University of Tübingen (Germany), masters at Linköping University (Sweden), and PhD University of Wollongong (Australia) before joining us as a postdoc in 2020.
-Her project is on contractile injection systems and their tail fibres, working on protein expression, purification, sample preparation, and cryo EM analysis, alongside bioinformatics and structure prediction.
+Her project was on contractile injection systems and their tail fibres, working on protein expression, purification, sample preparation, and cryo EM analysis, alongside bioinformatics and structure prediction.
 Claudia has experience with expression, purification and vitrification of small soluble proteins as well as eCISs, and "general" cryo-EM and local refinement workflows.

 Leyre has a background in Biomedical Biotechnology and received their bachelors from the Spanish National Cancer Research Centre.
 Leyre first joined the lab as a student assistant, and then continued to do their Master's thesis, staying with us to do their PhD project, which focuses on extracellular contractile injection systems.
 She is working on the structural characterization by single-particle cryo-EM, and combining the structural information with functional assays and bioinformatic analysis.